Curriculum Information Leaflets are issued to parents at the start of each term and are available from the school office.

 Early years experience should build on what children already know and can do.
 Our Foundation Stage curriculum is carefully structured to provide relevant and appropriate content that matches the different levels of young children's needs.
 Initially children may seem to be 'just playing' but they are developing important basic skills in Literacy and Numeracy as well as developing social skills, independence and initiative.

-There is a rigorous phonics programme for children in early Years and Year One.
+There is a rigorous phonics program for children in early Years and Year One.
 The school follows the 'Jolly Phonics' and 'Letters and Sounds' programme.

 As the year progresses, the children gradually do more formal work so by the end of the year, they are well prepared for the curriculum they will follow in Year One.

 One of our key drivers as a school is using our outside environment.
 Children in Robins class regularly participate in Forest School, located at Glapthorn Cow Pastures, as well as using Short Wood and our allotments and school grounds to help their learning.

 - Our Local Community and Beyond: We have an important place within our community and believe it is important that our pupils see themselves within a local context and also learn about the multicultural country that they live in.

 - Outdoor Learning: We are lucky enough to be in a wonderful location and we believe children learn effectively outdoors.
 To this end, we have the use of our allotment, school grounds, pond, wildlife garden and the local woods and fields to bring our curriculum alive.

 - Our Values: Our curriculum is designed so pupils can develop the ability to both work independently and as part of a team which we believe are vital life skills.
 These are reflected in our Learning Dinosaurs